Entity resolution with a MIO solution: An explainer

 As an example of grappling, consider a Policy.
 In addition to the policyholder, who is a known Customer, the policy also has a beneficiary.

-MIOvantage can be configured to recognize the name (and any other information about the beneficiary that is known) as potential Customer information.
+A MIOsoft solution can recognize the name (and any other information about the beneficiary that is known) as potential Customer information.
 Therefore, in addition to the Policy fragment, each record of a policy also generates grapple Customer fragments for the policyholder and the beneficiary.

 If the beneficiary of the policy is also a customer, with their own accounts, the beneficiary grapple fragment will be clustered with the beneficiary's other fragments.
-MIOvantage has now made it possible to connect the policyholder with the beneficiary, even if the only place where their information appears together is on the record of the policy.
+We can now connect the policyholder with the beneficiary, even if the only place where their information appears together is on the record of the policy.

-This also means that second- (and more) degree connections can be identified in MIOvantage: for example, the policyholder now has a relationship with the beneficiaries of the original beneficiary's other policies.
+This also means that second- (and more) degree connections can be identified in our solutions: for example, the policyholder now has a relationship with the beneficiaries of the original beneficiary's other policies.
 This is particularly useful for applications of entity resolution such as fraud detection.

 Consider a situation in which separate systems hold Policy and Customer information.
 A policy record has the customer ID number of the policyholder, but a customer record does not have any information about a person's policies.

-In the model, you establish a snipped relationship between Customer and Policy entities.
+In the model, there is a snipped relationship between Customer and Policy entities.

 When records are loaded from the Customer system, there is no way to connect any of them during entity resolution to any Policy records that might exist, except that every Policy has created a Customer grapple fragment from its Policyholder ID.